Rome.us

 When Hadrian became a new emperor, he rewarded the legions’ loyalty with the customary bonus.
 He spent some time in the east, suppressing the Jewish revolt that had broken out under Emperor Trajan.
 Hadrian was an excellent administrator and devoted himself to the army and its discipline.

-Interestingly, Hadrian’s main rivals were close friends of emperor Trajan, senior members of the imperial council.
+Interestingly, Hadrian’s main rivals were close friends of Emperor Trajan, senior members of the imperial council.
 In 125 AD, Hadrian appointed Marcius Turbo as his Praetorian Prefect.
 His building projects most notably mark his reign.

 Jerusalem